PhaserEditor2D/PhaserEditor/docs/texture-packer.rst

 Update the atlas with external changes
 --------------------------------------

-In the editor's toolbar you can see a "gear" icon, click it to re-build the atlas.
+In the editor's toolbar, you can see a "gear" icon, click it to re-build the atlas.
 When you change the source image files then you should rebuild the atlas to regenerate the texture, do this by pressing that "gear" icon.

-When you rebuild the atlas the editor shows a dialog to confirm that you want to save the atlas, if you accept, then the atlas  is saved and the Phaser atlas files are generated.
+When you rebuild the atlas, the editor shows a dialog to confirm that you want to save it, if you accept, then the atlas is saved and the Phaser atlas files are generated.